arpansharma7474/rn-braintree-one/README.md

       `InitializeFlipper(application);`
       `#endif`

-  - This package uses Swift for which you need to add Swift file to your project
+  - This package uses Swift for which you need to add Swift file to your Xcode project.
+    - Open your project in Xcode.
+    - File → New → File… (or CMD+N)
+    - Select Swift File
+    - Name your file 'Swift' File.
+    - In the Group dropdown, make sure to select the group 'Your App Name', not the project itself.
+    - After you create the Swift file, you should be prompted to choose if you want to configure an Objective-C Bridging Header.
+Select “Create Bridging Header”.
+    - This file is usually named YourProject-Bridging-Header.h.
+Don’t change this name manually, because Xcode configures the project with this exact filename.
+    - Clean and Rebuild Project

  ### Android